-Diane Keaton's latest real estate purchase may be just as quirky as the actress herself.
-The timeless star recently scooped up an adobe estate in Tucson, Arizona, for $1.5 million, Trulia reports.
-Located in Barrio Viejo, the desert property is a far cry from Keaton's $17.5 million former New York City apartment.
-Instead of the clean white walls and herringbone wood flooring that defined her NYC pad, you'll find exposed adobe walls and long beamed ceilings in her new Southwestern home.
+One of Diane Keaton's real estate purchases might be just as quirky as the actress herself.
+In 2018, the timeless star scooped up an adobe estate for $1.5 million in the Barrio Viejo neighborhood of Tucson, Arizona.
+The Sonoran row house is a far cry from the Oscar winner's $17.5 million former New York City apartment: She swapped clean white walls and black-and-white tile floors for exposed plaster, brick floors, and beamed ceilings.

-The one-of-a-kind buy spans 4572 square feet and houses four bedrooms and three-and-a-half baths.
-Built in the 1880s, the structure has since been restored, although the original plaster and the traditional adobe style remain throughout the home.
-The desert-chic abode comes across as an idyllic escape from the modern world, featuring quaint sitting rooms, a library, and décor that embraces the natural desert surroundings.
+The one-of-a-kind property has 4 bedrooms and 3.5 bathrooms, and tips the scales at 4572 square feet, with a separate-but-attached four-room guesthouse.
+Built in the 1880s, the adobe structure has since been restored by another owner, though the original plaster walls and traditional details remain.
+This desert-chic abode looks like an idyllic escape from the modern world and features quaint sitting rooms, a library, and décor inspired by its natural desert surroundings.

-Exposed adobe walls add to the off-the-grid nature of the desert home.
+Exposed adobe walls and farmhouse-style wide-plank wood floors add to the off-the-grid feeling of this Southwestern desert home.

-It's a rustic space that manages to bring the outdoor elements indoors thanks to a variety of textures and materials that comprise the interior décor.
+It's a rustic home that brings outdoor elements inside—and this entryway is no exception— thanks to a variety of textures and materials like brick, straw, and mud.

-The dining room bleeds into the living room in this elongated section of the house.
-Note the chic midcentury-modern chairs that contrast with the rustic structure.
+The dining room effortlessly blends into the living area within this long section of the T-shaped house.
+Note the chic midcentury-modern vibes that nicely complement the austere structure.

-The exposed walls of this bedroom are raw and unrefined.
-They stand in contrast with the dark, glossy hardwood floors and contemporary rug.
+The exposed adobe walls of the master bedroom are raw and unrefined, contrasting the smooth hardwood floors and contemporary rug.